giraffe-fsharp/Giraffe/DOCUMENTATION.md

 ```

 Functions in F# are eagerly evaluated and a normal route will only be evaluated the first time.
-A warbler will ensure that a function will get evaluated every time the route is hit.
+A warbler will ensure that a function will get evaluated every time the route is hit:

-#### Example
 ```fsharp
 // unit -> string
 let time() = System.DateTime.Now.ToString()